harism1/Members/README.md

 Simple and quick project I made using ASP.NET MVC mainly for learning databases and handling them in a DBMS, and obviously ASP.NET with the MVC (Model View Controller) architecture.

 A lot of the implementations either don't make sense, or are unnecessary.
-As I already mentioned, this is purely for practice (e.g. I made different Models - in this case, Males, Females, and Others - so I could implement different migrations).
+As I already mentioned, this is purely for practice (e.g. I made different Models - in this case, Males, Females, and Others - so I could learn to implement different migrations).

 ## How it works